 To add a mapping rule:

 Step 1: Select the "Virtual Circuit" and Multiple for the "Number of IPs".
-Then select the tab IP Address Mapping for the Virtual server (shown in Figure 4-18)..
+Then select the tab IP Address Mapping (shown in Figure 4-28).

 IP Address Mapping is only available for VCs with Multiple IPs.